neo-project/docs/en-us/node/private-chain.md

 # Build a private chain with a NEO node

 In a previous tutorial, you learned how to setup and deploy a node on Windows and Linux.
-This tutorial will teach you how to build a private chain or alliance chain, and the steps needed to extract NEO and GAS from these private chains.
+This tutorial will teach you how to build a private chain and the steps needed to extract NEO and GAS from these private chains.

 The deployment of an NEO private chain requires at least four servers to reach a consensus, where each server corresponds to a consensus node and a dedicated NEO wallet.